What do you see?

 - A goal of our primary care system is to increase the consistency of patient visits to the same family doctor.

-- Some patients are cared for by a team of family doctors who work out of one clinic (also known as shared-care) and will see whichever family doctor is available at the time.
-These patients may have ‘low continuity’ to one family doctor, but will have ‘high continuity’ to the team of doctors and to the clinic.
+- Some patients are cared for by a team of family doctors who work out of one clinic and will see whichever family doctor is available at the time.
+These patients may have ‘low continuity’ to one family doctor, but will have ‘high continuity’ to the clinic.
 These patients can experience the same benefits (trust, satisfaction, improved outcomes) as patients with ‘high continuity’ to one family doctor.

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 The information in this chart can be used as input to think and have conversations about primary healthcare in Alberta using the lens of the dimensions of quality shown on the right: